nishanbudhathoki2266/love-box/README.md

 # love-box

 An IoT based DIY project, love-box inspired from https://en.lovebox.love/.
 The love-box will make you and your loved ones happier by sharing special affections.
+See it on : https://www.youtube.com/watch?v=cHV6fy3P4rQ

 # Summary